asage101/CMPT371_A3_MultiplayerMinesweeper/README.md

 ## Academic Integrity & References
 **Code Origin**
-- Code implementation was written by the group
+- Code implementation was written by Alina Pharis
-- Basic socket structure was inspired by course materials

 **GenAI Usage**
 - ChatGPT was used to debug socket behavior, structuring message protocol, and improving README clarity

-**References**
-- Course materials and course provided sample repo